-Hazard Rating Hi gh Risk Yes No Need More Info Not Applicable FACTORS Although scientists are not in agreement as to how high ocean levels will rise in the upcoming years, there is agreement that ocean levels are rising.
+Hazard Rating Hi gh Risk 🔲 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Although scientists are not in agreement as to how high ocean levels will rise in the upcoming years, there is agreement that ocean levels are rising.
 Is your community near the ocean and only a few metres above sea level?
 The spring peak discharge is occurring earlier in rivers affected by snow melt, and there is evidence for enhanced glacial melt.
 Is your community near rivers that experience spring flooding?
 Warmer temperatures are leading to enlargement and increase of glacial lakes in mountain regions and destabilization of moraines (soil and rock) damming these lakes, increasing the risk of flooding.
 Is your community near glacial lakes with moraines damming these lakes?
-Climate change is bringing changes in Arctic and Antarctic Peninsula flora and fauna including predators higher in the food chain, invasive species, pests, and changes in indigenous livelihoods in the Arctic.
-Is your community in the Arctic or Antarctic Peninsula?
+Climate change is bringing changes in Arctic flora and fauna including predators higher in the food chain, invasive species, pests, and changes in Indigenous livelihoods in the Arctic.
+Is your community in the Arctic?
 Is your community experiencing new predators, invasive species or pests?
-In your community are indigenous livelihoods being affected by changes in flora or fauna? (e.g., changes in sea ice cover can affect hunting practices / access to traditional prey) Climate change is causing ground instability in permafrost regions, and a shorter travel season for vehicles over frozen roads in the Arctic.
+In your community are Indigenous livelihoods being affected by changes in flora or fauna? (e.g., changes in sea ice cover can affect hunting practices and access to traditional prey) Climate change is causing ground instability in permafrost regions, and a shorter travel season for vehicles over frozen roads in the Arctic.
 Is your community experiencing ground instability due to thawing of permafrost?
 Is your community affected by a shorter travel season for vehicles over frozen roads?
 Climate change is causing more variability in local weather (including temperature).
 Over the last decade there has been an increase in heat waves (hot air days) where temperatures do not subside overnight, increasing the risk to human health and permafrost regions.
-Does your community have more heat waves / has your community experienced an increase in hot air days?
-Communities that have undertaken hazard, risk, and resiliency assessments, then developed and implemented appropriate resiliency measures, are more likely to reduce the impact of, respond quickly to, and rebuild after disaster, including from impacts of climate change.
-Does your community not have a risk or resiliency assessment completed?
+Does your community have more heat waves or has your community experienced an increase in hot air days?
+Climate change is having impacts on the movement of the polar vortex which can result in warmer winter temperatures in the North and colder temperatures primarily in Alberta, Saskatchewan and Manitoba.
+Has your community been experiencing colder winter temperatures?
+Have Traditional Knowledge holders identified noticeable changes in temperature, weather- related events and/or local fauna and flora habitats?
+Have Traditional Knowledge holders identified blizzards as a hazard in the past?